 - Suggestions: We encourage member participation in the shaping of our collections.
 Suggestions are referred and considered according to the Library's selection criteria. - Material Donations: Defined as items purchased commercially that are no longer needed by members and organizations.
 Offers to donate items to the Hamilton Public Library are appreciated.
-However, we do not accept them, because they place a financial toll on the system that supersedes any monetary gain from sale or enhancement to our collection. - Gift Copies from Local Authors: In an effort to support local authors, recording artists and film makers, we accept gift copies of their work as long as they are submitted in a format we currently support.
+However, we do not accept them, because they place a financial toll on the system that supersedes any monetary gain from sale or enhancement to our collection. - Monetary Donations: Defined as a donation of funds intended to be spent on materials for circulation.
+The library cannot accept imposed conditions relating to any monetary donation for the collection (specific titles, specific collection, how purchasing is carried out, etc.).
+The allocation of these funds will be at the discretion of the library. - Gift Copies from Local Authors: In an effort to support local authors, recording artists and film makers, we accept gift copies of their work as long as they are submitted in a format we currently support.
 The library cannot accept imposed conditions relating to any item after its acceptance (e.g. consignment, return).
 Items that are not added to the collection are not returned, but rather discarded or sold.
-Items are considered for inclusion according to the Library's selection criteria. - Gifts to Local History & Archives: Gifts in this case are defined as original works or works of significant historical value being offered to the Library at no charge.
+Items are considered for inclusion according to the Library's selection criteria.
+We encourage authors to ensure that their materials are commercially available, as this is the preferred method to acquire materials for circulation, and to ensure that the author/artist is adequately compensated for their work. - Gifts to Local History & Archives: Gifts in this case are defined as original works or works of significant historical value being offered to the Library at no charge.
 We have a mandate to collect and preserve valuable items that pertain to Hamilton's past and its culture.
 The Archives will accept historical material of any medium, including: textual records; photographs and other visual records; maps, plans and architectural records; and sound recordings and oral history recordings.
 Valuable items on Hamilton's past are evaluated by staff in our Local History & Archives Department before being accepted.

-March 2014; November 2019
+March 2014; November 2019, May 2023, September 2024